 Most UAE banks are funded through on demand, time or savings customer deposits made by private individuals or UAE non-governmental entities.
-Based on Central Bank data, these deposits together constituted 56 per cent. of total deposits of the national banks in the UAE banking sector at 30 June 2020.
-Government deposits contributed 19 per cent. of the total deposits of the national banks in the UAE banking sector at 30 June 2020.
+Based on Central Bank data, these deposits together constituted 63 per cent. of total domestic deposits (excluding commercial prepayments and borrowings under repurchase agreements) of the national banks in the UAE banking sector at 30 June 2020.
+Government deposits contributed 20 per cent. of the total domestic (excluding commercial prepayments and borrowings under repurchase agreements) deposits of the national banks in the UAE banking sector at 30 June 2020.

 There is currently no formal deposit protection scheme in the UAE.
 While no bank has, so far, been permitted to fail, during the 1980s and early 1990s a number of banks were restructured by the authorities and, in May 2011, Dubai Bank was taken over by the Government of Dubai.
-In response to the global financial crisis, both the Central Bank and the UAE federal government provided assistance to UAE banks and further assistance has been announced in response to the COVID-19 pandemic, see "- COVID-19" below.
+In response to the global financial crisis, both the Central Bank and the UAE federal government provided assistance to UAE banks and further assistance has been announced in response to the COVID-19 pandemic, see "- COVID-19" below